UPC-ViRVIG/SdfLib/README.md

 SdfExporter is a console application that creates the desired structure from an input mesh and stores the resulting structure on disk.

-Example using exact sdf:
+Example using the exact structure:
 ```
 ./SdfExporter PATH_TO_FOLDER/MY_MESH.ply PATH_TO_FOLDER/MY_SAVED_SDF.bin -d 8 --start_depth 3 --sdf_format exact_octree --min_triangles_per_node 128 --num_threads 8
 ```

-Example using approximated sdf:
+Example using the approximated structure:
 ```
 ./SdfExporter PATH_TO_FOLDER/MY_MESH.ply PATH_TO_FOLDER/MY_SAVED_SDF.bin -d 8 --start_depth 3 --sdf_format octree --termination_threshold 1e-3 --num_threads 8
 ```